cliburn/sta-663-2015-old/index.md

 ### Pretest

-Try the [pretest](pretest.html) - if you are not familiar with at least 50-75% of the material, you may not be ready for this classs.
+Try the [pretest](pretest.html) - if you are not familiar with at least 50-75% of the material, you may not be ready for this class.

 ### Overview

-Most of science, including statsitcs, revolves around the design of models to represent data of some sort.
+Most of science, including statistics, revolves around the design of models to represent data of some sort.
 In statistics, these models are typically probability distributions with parameters to estimate.
 The typical stages of analysis goes something like this:

 1. Data management
     1. Receive possibly messy and bad data
     2. Clean and filter the data
-2. Expoloratory data analysis
+2. Exploratory data analysis
     1. Describe and visualize the data to come up with possible models
 3. Statistical inference
     1. Estimate model parameters given data (Model estimation and selection)
     2. Make predictions with model (Model prediction)
 4. Reporting

 In today's context, statisticians will be doing all three stages in front of a computer.
-We believe that modern analysiis of massive data sets is best achieved using a combination of complementatry software tools, and the course will cover what we consider to be an essential toolkit comprising `bash`, `git`, `make`, `sqlite3`, `python`, `R`, `C` and `LaTeX`.
-We use Python as the computational "glue" that integrates these collection of tools, and also in its capacity as an efficient high-level language for scientiific and statistical computing.
+We believe that modern analysis of massive data sets is best achieved using a combination of complementary software tools, and the course will cover what we consider to be an essential toolkit comprising `bash`, `git`, `make`, `sqlite3`, `python`, `R`, `C` and `LaTeX`.
+We use Python as the computational "glue" that integrates these collection of tools, and also in its capacity as an efficient high-level language for scientific and statistical computing.

-To deal with the massive data sets that you will enocounter in your career, the course will emphasize reproducible analysis, code optimization, high-perforamnce computing and cloud computing.
-Examples will be drawn from the core topics in computational statistics of optimization (e.g. smoothing, interpolation, maximum lkelihood, constrained and unconstrained methods) and simulation (e.g. jackknife, bootstrap, permutation, Monte Carlo integrals, MCMC).
+To deal with the massive data sets that you will encounter in your career, the course will emphasize reproducible analysis, code optimization, high-performance computing and cloud computing.
+Examples will be drawn from the core topics in computational statistics of optimization (e.g. smoothing, interpolation, maximum likelihood, constrained and unconstrained methods) and simulation (e.g. jackknife, bootstrap, permutation, Monte Carlo integrals, MCMC).

 At the end of the course, these are the practical skills (Units 1-6) every student should learn: